Assistant Vice Chancellor and University Registrar: Lara Medley

 Office: Student Commons Building, Suite 5005

-Students should review the sections of this catalog that describe in detail the academic programs available at the Denver Campus.
+Students should review the sections of this catalog that describe in detail the academic programs available at CU Denver.

-The registrar’s office will send an e-mail message to the student’s university-assigned e-mail address, inviting the student to register, including registration information and a registration time assignment.
+The Registrar’s Office will send an e-mail message to the student’s university assigned e-mail address, inviting the student to register, including registration information and information on where to locate their registration time assignment.
 Registration is by time assignment only.
 Students may register via the web on or after their assigned time.

 Services offered include: